 That is how it has remained to this day, not least because the generations that have succeeded the Heroes of Bern have illustriously continued their legacy.
 After Fritz Walter came Uwe Seeler, after “Our Uwe” came Franz Beckenbauer, after the “Kaiser” came Berti Vogts, Karl-Heinz Rummenigge, Lothar Matthäus, Rudi Völler, Jürgen Klinsmann and Matthias Sammer.

 These days, household names like Philipp Lahm, Bastian Schweinsteiger, Mesut Özil and Manuel Neuer shine both on and off the pitch.
 Along with outstanding young talents such as Marco Reus and Mario Götze, the national team’s established players have reached a new standard of football and have led Germany back to the top.
 The DFB Team are consistently amongst the top three in FIFA’s world rankings, with only World Cup and European Championship winners Spain positioned higher on a regular basis.
 When the Germany national team go into the finals of a major tournament, they’re always amongst the favourites.
 The opponents’ traditional respect for the efficiency of Germany’s game is now paired with high regard for the superior technical ability of the side.
-The national team have featured in the semi-finals during each of the last four major tournaments (either World Cup or European Championship) and the 2014 World Cup in Brazil offers the chance for Germany to finally end their title-less run, which has hung over them since 1996.
+The national team have featured in the semi-finals during each of the last four major tournaments (either World Cup or European Championship).

 One of the national team’s strengths has always been their continuity in key positions.
 Joachim Löw is only the tenth different head coach, while several players can look back on long careers in the DFB jersey.
 In fact, Germany’s record appearance holder Lothar Matthäus has led the world rankings for a long time with his 150 international caps.

 Something that remained untouched for a long time was Gerd Müller’s record goal haul.
 The former FC Bayern München striker netted 68 goals in 62 international appearances.
 In September 2013, Müller was finally joined at the top of the all-time goalscorer list by Miroslav Klose.
 The Lazio striker scored his 68th international goal in a 3-0 win against Austria.
-It’s now only a matter of time before Klose knocks Müller off his perch altogether – however, “Miro” has required a total of 129 caps for his 68 goals, more than twice as many as the “Bomber”.
+"Miro" has required a total of 137 caps for his 71 goals.

 But Franz Beckenbauer towers above them all.
 The “Kaiser” does not hold the most appearances, nor has he scored the most goals, but Beckenbauer has a very special hat-trick with the national team.
 He has won the World Cup in two different roles: As captain of the side back in 1974 and as team manager in 1990.
 His hat-trick is completed by the 2006 World Cup.
 As chairman of the bid committee, he had the decisive say in Germany being accepted as hosts.
 As head of the organising committee, he had a big hand in the huge success of the event, which became a “Summer Fairytale” thanks to the national team.